Developing Teacher Leaders

 The Masters Bridge to Teaching program exists in two forms: a full-time (one year) program and a part-time (two year) program.
 Both programs infuse graduate coursework with in-classroom application.
 Teacher candidates are organized into cohorts that typically begin in the summer.

 The full-time MBT program at Marian University begins annually in June and culminates with graduation the following May.
-Classes and in-school internships in the full-time program are held Monday through Friday, 8:00 a.m. to 4:00 p.m.
+Classes and in-school internships in the full-time program are held Monday through Friday, 8 a.m.-4 p.m.
 Teacher candidates are placed in area schools to gain practical experience in the classroom during both the fall and spring semesters.